orbit/orbit/docs/content/getting-started/addressables.md

 ---
 title: "Addressables"
+weight: 4
 ---

 In Orbit, an addressable is an object that interacts with the world through asynchronous messages.
+Simply, it has an address and can receive messages.
+It will be activated if it is not currently active.

 Orbit guarantees that only one addressable with a given identity can be active at any time in the cluster.
 As such, developers do not need to be concerned about keeping multiple activations/instances of an addressable synchronized with one another.